How to write the perfect blog post.

 But if you want an inexpensive and fool-proof way to build brand awareness, drive traffic to your website, attract potential customers or just provide some useful and interesting articles for your target audience, blogging is the way to go.

-A well written blog post will engage your audience, set you up as an expert and create a positive association with your brand – all of which should make the reader more likely to buy into what you’re selling.
+The perfect blog post will engage your audience, set you up as an expert and create a positive association with your brand – all of which should make the reader more likely to buy into what you’re selling.

 Keeping your blog regularly updated with fresh content also works in your favour by signalling to Google that your website is ‘active’.
 Google rewards you by pushing the site up the search rankings to reach more people.